jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/self-enrollment.md

 First,
 you have to go to the official website of our [ASM](/machine/web/asm).
-There you need to log in with a Gmail,
+There you need to log in with a Google,
 Microsoft or Bitbucket business email account.
 You must not have